davidwrede/chef-web-docs-1/includes_ctl_chef_server/includes_ctl_chef_server_restart.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ctl_chef_server_restart

-The ``restart`` subcommand is used to restart all services enabled on the |chef server| or to restart an individual service by specifying the name of that service in the command.
+The ``restart`` subcommand is used to restart all services enabled on the Chef server or to restart an individual service by specifying the name of that service in the command.

-.. warning:: When running the |chef server| in a high availability configuration, restarting all services may trigger failover.
+.. warning:: When running the Chef server in a high availability configuration, restarting all services may trigger failover.

 This subcommand has the following syntax: